 Shorcan Brokers Limited ("Shorcan") is a fixed income inter-dealer broker which provides facilities for matching orders for Canadian federal, provincial, corporate and mortgage bonds and treasury bills and derivatives for anonymous or name-give-up buyers and sellers in the secondary market.
 Shorcan is a registrant under the category of "exempt market dealer" and has been approved by IIROC to act as an Inter-Dealer Bond Broker.
-Shorcan is also registered as an introducing broker with the National Futures Association, which enforces CFTC reporting requirements for its members under the U.S. Commodity Exchange Act.
+Shorcan is also registered as an introducing broker with the National Futures

+Association, which enforces CFTC reporting requirements for its members under the U.S. Commodity Exchange Act.

 In Canada, TSX Trust Company ("TSX Trust") is a federal trust company regulated by the Office of the Superintendent of Financial Institutions and is licensed to operate as a trust company in all provinces and territories in Canada.
-In the U.S, TSX Trust is registered with and has reporting obligations to the SEC as a transfer agent pursuant to the Securities Exchange Act of 1934.
+In the U.S, TSX Trust and TMX Investor Solutions Inc. are registered with and have reporting obligations to the SEC as a transfer agent pursuant to the Securities Exchange Act of 1934.
+TSX Trust is also regulated by the Financial Transactions and Reports Analysis Centre of Canada for purposes of conformity to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act.

 An exchange or clearing house operating in Canada must be recognized in certain jurisdictions under applicable legislation.
 In some circumstances, an exchange or clearing house may obtain an exemption from this requirement.
-The Ontario, Québec, Alberta and British Columbia securities regulatory authorities have issued recognition or exemption orders and oversee TMX Group and the operations of Toronto Stock Exchange, TSX Venture Exchange, Alpha Exchange Inc., MX, CDCC, CDS and CDS Clearing.
+Certain securities regulatory authorities, Ontario, Québec, Alberta and British Columbia, have issued recognition or exemption orders and oversee TMX Group and the operations of Toronto Stock Exchange, TSX Venture Exchange, Alpha Exchange Inc., MX, CDCC, CDS and CDS Clearing.
 The OSC is the lead regulator for TSX Inc. and Alpha Exchange Inc. TMX Group operates under recognition orders granted by the AMF and the OSC.
 The ASC and BCSC are the joint lead regulators for TSX Venture Exchange Inc. The AMF is the lead regulator for MX.
 CDCC, CDS and CDS Clearing operate under recognition orders from the OSC, the AMF and the BCSC.